Below are attendance figures going back four decades.

 And the average attendance held steady at well over 9,000+ all the way through 2010, when Dr. Glasser & Dr. Cross took over the Athletic Department completely and began making their moves.

-Plus at that same time we were setting records for Braves Scholarship Society membership, total revenues, record donations, GPA grade average for the basketball team, Braves Club membership, and of course- season ticket sales and community interest
+Plus at that same time we were setting records for Braves Scholarship Society membership, total revenues, record donations, GPA grade average for the basketball team, Braves Club membership, and of course- season ticket sales and community interest.

 The program was not fraught with dissention and discontent, did not have thugs or criminals, we had great kids, we did not have the player turnover we see now.
 Our AD was voted the AD of the Year, our coach was widely respected and was getting interest and offers from other schools, we were winning over 20 games for the 4th season in a row and 86 games over 4 seasons was an all-time record for games won over any 4-year period in our grand history, and everything in the Athletic Department was running well with only about 1/4 as many employees as we have now.
 We were playing far better non-conference schedules, the MVC was way stronger than it is now, and we were coming off 2 straight seasons with RPI's under 40!